 The reporting currency for our financial statements is the U.S. dollar.
-Certain of our assets, liabilities, expenses and revenues are denominated in currencies other than the U.S. dollar, primarily in the euro, British pound, Mexican peso, Australian dollar and Canadian dollar.
+Certain of our assets, liabilities, expenses and revenues are denominated in currencies other than the U.S. dollar, primarily in the Euro, British pound, Mexican peso, Australian dollar and Canadian dollar.
 To prepare our consolidated financial statements, we must translate those assets, liabilities, expenses and revenues into U.S. dollars at the applicable exchange rates.
 As a result, increases and decreases in the value of the U.S. dollar against these other currencies will affect the amount of these items in our consolidated financial statements, even if their value has not changed in their original currency.
 This could have significant impact on our results if such increase or decrease in the value of the U.S. dollar is substantial.

-Due to potential volatility in the foreign exchange markets, we measure EPS growth and provide guidance on a currency neutral basis, assuming earnings are translated at the prior year's exchange rates.
+Volatility in the foreign exchange markets has limited our ability to forecast future U.S. dollar reported earnings.
+As such, we are measuring diluted earnings per share growth and providing guidance on future earnings on a currency neutral basis, assuming earnings are translated at the prior year's exchange rates.
 This non-GAAP financial measure is being used to focus management and investors on local currency business results, thereby providing visibility to the underlying trends of the Company.
-Management believes that excluding the impact of foreign currency from EPS provides a better measurement of comparability given the volatility in foreign exchange markets.
+Management believes that excluding the impact of foreign currency from EPS provides a useful measurement of comparability given the volatility in foreign exchange markets.

-Below is a reconciliation of reported EPS to currency neutral EPS for the fiscal years 2009, 2008 and 2007:
+Below is a reconciliation of reported EPS to currency neutral EPS for the fiscal years 2010, 2009 and 2008:

-Consolidated results 2009 2008 2007
+Consolidated results 2010 2009 2008

-Diluted net earnings per share (EPS) \$ 3.16 \$ 2.99 \$ 2.76
+Diluted net earnings per share (EPS) \$3.30 \$3.16 \$2.99

-Translational impact (a) 0.22 (0.07)
+Translational impact (a) 0.04 0.22

-Currency neutral EPS \$ 3.38 \$ 2.99 \$ 2.69
+Currency neutral EPS \$3.34 \$3.38 \$2.99

-Currency neutral EPS growth (b) 13% 8% 7%
+Currency neutral EPS growth (b) 6% 13% 8%

-- a) Translation impact is the difference between reported EPS and the translation of current year net profits at prior year exchange rates, adjusted for gains (losses) on translational hedges. - (b) Calculated as a percentage of growth from the prior years' reported EPS.
+- (a) Translation impact is the difference between reported EPS and the translation of current year net profits at prior year exchange rates, adjusted for gains (losses) on translational hedges, if applicable. - (b) Calculated as a percentage of growth from the prior year's reported EPS.